 Osteolysis is the wearing down of your bones.
 Your bones become thin and weak.

-Follow up with your primary healthcare provider (PHP) or orthopedic specialist as directed:
+Follow up with your healthcare provider or orthopedic specialist as directed:

-Your PHP or orthopedic specialist will do x-rays or other tests to check your bones for breakdown or thinning.
+Your healthcare provider or orthopedic specialist will do x-rays or other tests to check your bones for breakdown or thinning.
 Write down your questions so you remember to ask them during your visits.

 - Medicines may be given to decrease pain and inflammation.
 You may also be given medicines that help your body make new bone cells faster.

-Talk to your PHP or orthopedic specialist about the right exercise plan for you.
+Talk to your healthcare provider or orthopedic specialist about the right exercise plan for you.
 Ask about exercises and sports you can do safely.
 You may not be able to play contact sports.
 Contact sports increase your risk for broken bones.